 In addition to the online shopping portal, Rakuten also offers a myriad of in store-offers, including several dining options available through the Rakuten app (App Store / Google Play).
 After applying these offers to any of the registered cards in the My Wallet menu, any transaction at that merchant made will trigger cash back.

 In the case of restaurant purchases, this operates much like a dining program.
 In fact, you may notice that a lot of the Rakuten cash back offers at restaurants match the respective dining program offers.
 On the surface, this seems like it'd make restaurants an incredible sweet spot—earning cash back from Rakuten and the dining program.

 Alas, this is too good to be true.
 Since dining programs and Rakuten both operate utilizing a card-linked offer, you'll have to choose one or the other.
 The restaurant will only pay out the commission once.

 As far as we're concerned, everyone should be using a shopping portal when shopping online.
 It's free, it takes seconds to do, and the savings rack up fast.
-If you have a Membership Rewards earning card and haven't created a Rakuten account yet, this promotion makes it a great time to sign up.

 Have you signed up for a Rakuten account yet?